Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86

 He still was stripped of his Senate seat and banned from running or holding public office for six years, under anti-corruption laws.

-He stayed at the helm of Forza Italia, the centre-right party he created when he entered politics in the 1990s and named for a soccer cheer, "Let's go, Italy."
+He stayed at the helm of Forza Italia, the center-right party he created when he entered politics in the 1990s and named for a soccer cheer, ``Let's go, Italy.''
 With no groomed successor in sight, voters started to desert it.

 Berlusconi's party was eclipsed as the dominant force on Italy's political right: first by the League, led by anti-migrant populist Matteo Salvini, then by Meloni's Brothers of Italy party, with its roots in neo-fascism.
 Following elections in 2022, Meloni formed a governing coalition with their help.